richardgourley/richardgourley/README.md

 - ☁️ I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.
 ---
 - 👨‍🎓 FACT: I used to be a teacher before entering into the tech world!
 I love helping people to learn.
-- ⚡ Check out some of my repos and one pager guides below if you are learning Python, Django, Pandas, Data Analysis and SQL...
+- ⚡ Check out some of my repos if you are learning Python, Django, Pandas, Data Analysis and SQL...

 ### REPOS: